Nigel Farage: Member of Parliament (2024–2026)

 Amid riots in July and August 2024 following a mass stabbing in Southport, Farage condemned the disorder, stating: "The levels of intimidation and threat to life have no place in a functioning democracy".
 He called for Parliament to be recalled over the riots and suggested there was a widespread impression of "two-tier policing" as a result of "soft policing" during Black Lives Matter protests, which he said contributed to a "sense of injustice".

 Farage was criticised by the former head of UK counter-terrorism, Neil Basu, for questioning whether the truth was being withheld from the public, with Basu accusing Farage of inciting violence and creating conspiracy theories.
 Farage was also accused by Steve Rotheram, the Mayor of Liverpool City Region, of giving legitimacy to acts of violence, after releasing a video in which he said he did not support violence, but that the protests were "nothing to what could happen over the course of the next few weeks".

-In September 2024, Farage was in the process of purchasing a property in Clacton.

-In the lead-up to the 2024 United States presidential election, Farage aligned himself closely with Republican Party nominee Donald Trump, meeting Trump at a rally on 4 November 2024 and attending Trump's exclusive Mar-a-Lago watch party on 5 November 2024.
-Farage also travelled to attend the Republican National Convention in July 2024.

-In December 2024, it was reported that American businessman Elon Musk was planning a $100 million donation to the Reform UK party to influence the next UK election.
-Farage said that talk of a $100m donation to his party was "pure speculation", stating: "I've heard nothing of the kind".
-That month Farage travelled to Florida, US, to meet Musk, a trip partly financed by his friend George Cottrell, who had served a prison sentence for fraud in 2017.

-Farage speaking at the 2025 Conservative Political Action Conference (CPAC) in Maryland, U.S.

-On 2 January 2025, Kemi Badenoch, the Conservative Party leader, called for a "long overdue" national public inquiry into the UK's rape gangs, criticising the Labour government for not supporting a government-led inquiry into Oldham's case.
-Farage responded by accusing both major parties of failing victims over the years and a week later announced that Reform would raise money to appoint "independent arbiters" to examine gang rapes across Britain if the government refused to do it itself.